7Cedars/loyalty-program-next/README.md

 * I built this app after completing Matti Luukkainen's amazing [Fullstack open](https://fullstackopen.com/en/) course at the University of Helsinki.
 It comes highly recommended for anyone interested to learn React, Javascrip, Redux, Typescript - and a whole lot more of what is needed to become a fullstack dev.
 * I took the template for the readme file from [Drew Othneil](https://github.com/othneildrew/Best-README-Template/blob/master/README.md?plain=1).
-* And a special thanks should go out to [SpeedRunEthereum](https://speedrunethereum.com/) and [LearnWeb3](https://learnweb3.io/) for providing the first introductions to solidity coding.
+* And a special thanks should go out to [SpeedRunEthereum](https://speedrunethereum.com/) and [LearnWeb3](https://learnweb3.io/) for providing the first introductions to solidity.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>